andrelandgraf/web-snippets/README.md

 # web-snippets
-Little demos and snippets I created over time and shared on social media.
+Small demos and snippets that I created over time and shared on social media.